Fri, 06 Oct 2017 15:16 - Updated Fri, 06 Oct 2017 15:22

 "Those who persist in attitudes that harm football will be suspended and even rooted out.
 We are talking about leaders, referees, whoever makes the same mistakes of the past, so I think we are on the right track, "he reiterated.

-Artur e Silva quoted two cases as having been referred to the Court, but he would not specify any.
+Artur e Silva quoted two cases as having been referred to the Court, but he would not specify either.

 - 06/10/2017 10:53:50